-Resolve Gas Services use a top of the range Norstrom PROFLUSH thermal machine to power flush Liverpool.
+Resolve Gas Services use a top of the range Norstrom PROFLUSH thermal machine for power flushing Liverpool.
 The end results are truly fantastic.

 The Norstrom Proflush Thermal Professional System is regarded as one of the best power flush machines currently on the market.

 The Proflush machine allows us to operate at temperatures up to 85ºC, the highest rating in the industry!
 This means that we can utilise the boiler for hot water during the power flush Liverpool.
-However even more crucially, it means that the chemicals we use are more effective than if they are used on a cold flush.
-Read on…
+However, even more crucially, it means that the chemicals we use are more effective than if they are used on a cold flush.

 Boiler not working?

-By heating the chemicals we use for the flush, it means that they work quicker and therefore we GUARANTEE a more thorough and effective power flush Liverpool.
+By heating the chemicals we use for the flush, it means that they work more quickly and therefore we GUARANTEE a more thorough and effective power flush Liverpool.
 Every 10℃ increase in water temperature means that the chemicals work three times faster.
 This is fantastic.

 Our professional power flush machine operates at an impressive flow rate of 150 litres per minute.
 This is extremely beneficial due to its high velocity of water travelling through the system.
 However, when you consider that our machine also has a reverse flow feature, this allows us to dislodge any tough stagnated magnetite.
 Great!